samratbhatnagar/azure-docs-data/docs/data-guide/big-data/batch-processing.md

 ### Orchestration

 - **Azure Data Factory**.
 Azure Data Factory pipelines can be used to define a sequence of activities, scheduled for recurring temporal windows.
-These activities can initiate data copy operations as well as Hive, Pig, MapReduce, or Spark jobs in on-demand HDInsight clusters; U-SQL jobs in Azure Date Lake Analytics; and stored procedures in Azure SQL Data Warehouse or Azure SQL Database.
+These activities can initiate data copy operations as well as Hive, Pig, MapReduce, or Spark jobs using Azure Databricks; U-SQL jobs in Azure Date Lake Analytics; and stored procedures in Azure SQL Data Warehouse or Azure SQL Database.
+- **Azure Databricks**.
+Azure Databricks can orchestrate the execution of Spark based notebooks or Spark applications packaged in JAR files through the Jobs feature.
+Jobs can be built that execute on a scheduled basis or on-demand and can be parameterized with different values for each execution.
+Additionally, Notebook Workflows can be used to construct, parameterize and conditionally execute a pipeline of notebooks capable of returning the results from each notebook execution.
 - **Oozie** and **Sqoop**.
 Oozie is a job automation engine for the Apache Hadoop ecosystem and can be used to initiate data copy operations as well as Hive, Pig, and MapReduce jobs to process data and Sqoop jobs to copy data between HDFS and SQL databases.
+Oozie is available on HDInsight clusters.

 For more information, see [Pipeline orchestration](../technology-choices/pipeline-orchestration-data-movement.md)